 If you don’t have a complicated financial situation, but you also don’t feel comfortable managing your investments yourself, then you might prefer using either a robo-advisor or a traditional investment manager to manage them on your behalf.

-If you simply want to invest and have no other complicated needs, then you can manage your investments yourself, using the guides like the one created by Monevator to choose the right platform for you to invest through.
+If you simply want to invest and have no other complicated needs, then it’s very possible to manage your investments yourself.
+To start with, you can use the calculator like the one created by BrokerLibrary to choose the right platform for you to invest through.

 Given that I’ve got a pretty simple financial situation and am more than comfortable managing my own investments, I’ve gone down the DIY route.
 Doing it yourself can save you a massive amount in fees every year, which is fantastic for boosting the returns from your investments and helps them to benefit from the power of compounding.

-For those of you who are interested in managing your own investments, read on to the next post which explores the different things you’re able to invest in: “What can I invest in?”
+For those of you who are still interested in managing their own investments, read on to the next post which explores the different things you’re able to invest in: “What can I invest in?”